yechend/sequence-ai-planning-rl/wiki-template/AI-Method-1.md

 The initial performance of the model is winning 29 games out of 40 games (72.5%).
 <img width="1378" alt="image" src="https://github.com/user-attachments/assets/dceabbe0-d8a8-485c-b589-9e76f6980f27" />

-We have conducted seven thorough experiments to test potential improvements:
+We have conducted nine thorough experiments to test potential improvements:

 **1. Advanced Wildcard Strategies**